atomisthq/docs/docs/automations/slack.md

 }
 ```

-The `id` property is used to uniquely identify a message in a channel or
+The `id` property uniquely identifies a message in a channel or
 direct message.
-It therefore should be unique in the scope of a channel
+It therefore must be unique in the scope of a channel
 or direct message.

 `ts` specifies the time in milliseconds of the message.
 If not set, it